-In 2018, housing advocates and community groups organized under the name of "Lift the Ban" and they collected enough signatures to get a non-binding voter referendum on the ballot in three Chicago wards: the 35th, 46th, and 49th.
+In 2018, housing advocates and community groups organized under "Lift the Ban," and they collected enough signatures to get a non-binding voter referendum on the ballot in three Chicago wards: the 35th, 46th, and 49th.
 In those wards, longtime residents have not been able to absorb the higher housing costs spurred by rapid gentrification.
 Overwhelmingly, on November 6, 2018, voters in those wards endorsed a concept of local rent control.
-Though the referendum has no practical impact on the law, it will push candidates for the upcoming aldermanic and mayoral elections to refine their positions.
+Though the referendum has no practical impact on the law, it will push candidates to refine their positions in upcoming elections.

 Is rent control a good idea?

-Advocates for rent control including State Representative Will Guzzardi, who represents Logan Square in the General Assembly, argue that rent control is a protection against the excesses of the free market, not unlike the minimum wage.
-State representatives from Belmont-Cragin, Berwyn, Cicero, Urbana and Oak Park have co-sponsored legislation with Guzzardi to lift the ban.
+Advocates for rent control, including State Representative Will Guzzardi, who represents Logan Square in the General Assembly, arguing that rent control is a protection against the excesses of the free market, not unlike the minimum wage.
+State representatives from Belmont-Cragin, Berwyn, Cicero, Urbana, and Oak Park have co-sponsored legislation with Guzzardi to lift the ban.

 Is rent control a bad idea?

 Domu will be watching the issue as it unfolds but will not take a position on rent control.
-To learn more, check out the Lift the Ban Coalition or the Illinois Association of Realtor's materials.
+Check out the Lift the Ban Coalition or the Illinois Association of Realtor's materials to learn more.